GRI 2-12, 2-13, 2-14, 2-27, 3-1, 3-2

 • Emission (305-1, 305-2, 305-3, 305-4, 305-7)

-• Support low-carbon businesses and innovations showing trends of potential growth
+• Supporting low-carbon businesses and innovations with promising future growth

-• Promote consumer access to clean energy sources
+• Promoting access to clean energy sources among consumers

 Capturing the Future Sustainability Market